Yuva-fab/fabzero/proj-nw-alarm.md

     - 10 K ohm Resistors                   - 1 No.
     - 500 K ohm Resistors                  - 1 No.
     - 100 Micro farad Capacitor            - 1 No.
-    - Switch/Push button                   - 1 No.
+    - 0 ohm resistor                       - 1 No.

 ### Name of the Softwares Used.